garynaz/LetsTrade/README.md

 <a href="https://www.garynazdev.com/"><img src = "images/Group@3x.png">

-> A marketplace app for buying, selling, and trading retro and vintage video game products.
+> A marketplace for buying, selling, and trading your retro and vintage video game products.

 ## Table of contents
 * [General info](#general-info)